 I Needed to be Needed

 I worked with the Royal Voluntary Service (RVS) in a simple befriending role (see link) for the elderly and the infirm.
 I met a lot of new people and discovered that whatever problems I had were seemingly no more challenging than what normal folk had to deal with.
-I considered myself a reasonably intelligent guy, but I had never fully understood what empathy meant until I became involved with the RVS.
+I considered myself a reasonably intelligent guy, but I hadn't properly understood what empathy meant until I became involved with the RVS.

 As I gained more confidence from my RVS experience, matters developed into me doing voluntary work as an 'IT buddy' at the local library, where I nominally used some of my skills as an IT professional.
 The truth is that I used more of the skills unwittingly developed in my RVS role where I'd learned how to empathise and listen.
 Some people would come in with an appointment to learn how to send an email or use a price comparison website, but it quickly changed into them talking about their own life challenges - be it physical disability, dementia or terminal cancer.
 A significant number of the people I saw would ask to see me by name the following week, this gave me satisfaction that I was really helping.